 A portion of the Company's compensation under its capacity purchase agreements relates to operating the aircraft, identified as the non-lease component of the capacity purchase agreement.
 The Company recognizes revenue attributed to the non-lease component received as fixed-fees for each departure, flight hour or block hour on an ascompleted basis for each reporting period.
 The Company recognizes revenue attributed to the non-lease component received as fixed monthly payments per aircraft proportionate to the number of block hours completed during each reporting period, relative to the estimated number of block hours the Company anticipates completing over the remaining contract term.
-Due to the lower number of block hours completed during 2020 as a result of the COVID-19 pandemic compared to historical levels, the amount of cash collected for the fixed amount per aircraft for operating the aircraft did not align with revenue recognized based on block hours completed.
-Accordingly, the Company deferred recognizing revenue on fixed monthly payments the Company received for operating the aircraft under its capacity purchase agreements beginning in 2020.
-In 2022, the Company deferred \$18.7 million of fixed monthly payments under certain agreements and recognized \$11.5 million of unbilled revenue under certain other agreements, compared to recognizing previously deferred revenue of \$6.8 million and \$8.4 million of unbilled revenue in 2021.
-The Company's deferred revenue and unbilled revenue balance is measured on a contract-by-contract basis and will be recognized based on the number of block hours completed during each period relative to the estimated number of block hours the Company anticipates completing over the remaining respective contract terms.
+Accordingly, the Company's revenue recognition will likely vary from the timing of cash receipts under the Company's capacity purchase agreements.
+The Company refers to cash received under its capacity purchase agreements prior to recognizing revenue as "deferred revenue," and the Company refers to revenue recognized prior to billing its major airline partners under its capacity purchase agreements as "unbilled revenue" for each reporting period.
+In 2023, the Company deferred recognizing revenue on \$151.4 million of fixed monthly payments under certain agreements and unbilled revenue decreased by \$12.6 million under certain other agreements, compared to deferring revenue of \$18.7 million and recognizing \$11.5 million of unbilled revenue in 2022.

-The Company's total deferred revenue balance, as of December 31, 2022, was \$144.7 million, including \$5.2 million in other current liabilities and \$139.5 million in other long-term liabilities.
+The Company's total deferred revenue balance as of December 31, 2023, was \$374.6 million, including \$61.0 million in other current liabilities and \$313.6 million in other long-term liabilities.
+The Company's unbilled revenue balance as of December 31, 2023, was \$7.3 million, including \$1.2 million in other current assets and \$6.1 million in other long-term assets.
+The Company's total deferred revenue balance as of December 31, 2022, was \$144.7 million, including \$5.2 million in other current liabilities and \$139.5 million in other long-term liabilities.
 The Company's unbilled revenue balance as of December 31, 2022, was \$19.9 million, including \$9.9 million in other current assets and \$10.0 million in other long-term assets.
-The Company's deferred revenue balance as of December 31, 2021, was \$103.9 million, including \$24.5 million in other current liabilities and \$79.4 million in other long-term liabilities.
-The Company's unbilled revenue balance as of December 31, 2021, of \$8.4 million was included in other long-term assets.